Single Sign On team management

 A few gotchas to look out for:

-Different IDPs have different nomenclature for the Audience URL.
-Some call it “Audience URI,” some call it “Entity ID”, some call it “Service Provider Entity ID.”
-It’s likely there are only two required fields without correct defaults, and they correspond to the SSO URL and Audience URL values above.
+Different IDPs have different names for the Audience URL.
+Some call it “Audience URI”, some call it “Entity ID”, some call it “Service Provider Entity ID.”
+It’s likely there are only two required fields without correct defaults, and they correspond to the

 In all IDPs we’ve worked with, the default connection encryption options are the correct ones.
 (Signed Response & Assertion Signature with SHA256, Unencrypted Assertions).